zanderle/tutorial/en/python_introduction/README.md

 - __functions__ – like `upper()` and `len()`, perform actions on objects.

 These are the basics of every programming language you learn.
 Ready for something harder?
 We bet you are!

+> TODO Should Errors be moved up, since we've already dealt with an error?

 ## Errors